Chinon

 • 2022

 The Chinon appellation is located in the Loire Valley.
-It produces red wines with a violet or purple hue, made from Cabernet Franc and Cabernet Sauvignon grapes, which impart aromas of red fruits (redcurrant, raspberry, blackcurrant, and cherry) to every glass.
-There's a saying that opening a bottle of Chinon is like drinking a "wine loyal to Rabelais."
-It's true that the great humanist was born in the lands of this Appellation d'Origine Contrôlée (AOC).
-However, this wine has earned its prestige through its history, but above all, through its inimitable taste.
-Appellations d'Origine Contrôlée in the Loire Valley are protected by a precise set of specifications.
-An overview of the Chinon appellation: The first mentions of the Chinon vineyards date back to the Gallo-Roman era.
-Over the centuries, it has garnered attention, culminating in Rabelais paying homage to it in his "Gargantua."
-Today, the wines of Chinon are known throughout France, and also in the United States, where their popularity continues to grow.
+It produces red wines with violet and purple hues, made from Cabernet Franc and Cabernet Sauvignon grapes, which impart aromas of red fruits (redcurrant, raspberry, blackcurrant, and cherry) with every glass.
+There is a saying that opening a bottle of Chinon is like drinking a “wine true to Rabelais.”
+It is true that the great humanist was born in the lands of this Appellation d’Origine Contrôlée (AOC).
+However, this wine has earned its reputation through its history, but above all through its inimitable taste.
+The appellations d’origine contrôlées in the Loire Valley are protected by precise specifications.
+An overview of the Chinon appellation The first mentions of the Chinon vineyard date back to the Gallo-Roman era.
+Over the centuries, it made a name for itself until Rabelais paid tribute to it in his “Gargantua.”
+Today, wines from the town of Chinon are known throughout France, as well as in the United States, where their popularity continues to grow.
 This production area is located on the banks of the Vienne River in the Indre-et-Loire department.
-It spans 26 communes and covers 2,400 hectares.
+It spans 26 municipalities and covers an area of 2,400 hectares.
 Each year, it produces nearly 13 million bottles.
-In fact, the vineyard is considered to produce the largest volume of red wines in the Loire Valley.
-This doesn't prevent it from also producing quality white and rosé wines.
-Winegrowers cultivate different grape varieties depending on the desired style.
-Cabernet Franc is used to produce red and rosé wines.
-For white wines, they use Cabernet Sauvignon.
-These grapes thrive in three types of soil.
-Near the banks of the Loire and Vienne rivers, the terroir is composed of sand and gravel.
-On the hilltops, the soil has a high sand and flinty clay content.
-Finally, on the limestone hills, chalk and tuffeau (a type of limestone) are dominant.
-Chinon wines owe their specific characteristics to the climate of this part of France.
+In fact, the vineyard is considered to produce the largest volume of red wines in the Loire region.
+This does not prevent it from also producing high-quality whites and rosés.
+Winemakers cultivate different grape varieties depending on the desired wines.
+Black Cabernet Franc is used to produce red and rosé wines.
+To produce white wine, they use black Cabernet Sauvignon.
+These grapevines grow on three types of soil.
+Near the banks of the Loire and Vienne rivers, the terroir consists of sand and gravel.
+At the top of the hillsides, the soil has a high content of sand and flint-rich clay.
+Finally, on the limestone hills, chalk and tuffeau dominate.
+Chinon wines owe their distinctive characteristics to the climate of this part of France.
 The vineyard benefits from a temperate oceanic climate.
-Of all French vineyards, it is one of the few places to be affected by winds from different directions.
-The distinctive features of the Chinon appellation: The three Chinon wines each have their own particularities.
-In their youth, the reds have a light ruby color.
+Among all French vineyards, it is one of the few regions traversed by winds from various directions.
+The Distinctive Characteristics of the Chinon Appellation The three Chinon wines each have their own unique characteristics.
+When young, the reds have a light ruby hue.
 On the nose, they develop aromas of red fruits such as redcurrant or cherry.
 On the palate, they are very aromatic.
-The rosé wines are distinguished by their light ruby color.
-They exude aromas of red fruits including strawberry, blackcurrant, or prune.
-On the palate, they offer fruity flavors as well as intense floral notes.
-The whites, for their part, are a light straw yellow.
-You'll recognize them by their citrus aroma.
-You'll also notice hints of honey, quince, flowers, and wallflower.
+The rosés are distinguished by their light ruby color.
+They exude aromas of red fruits, including strawberry, blackcurrant, and prune.
+On the palate, they offer fruity flavors along with intense floral notes.
+The whites, meanwhile, are a pale straw yellow.
+You’ll recognize them by their citrusy aroma.
+There are also hints of honey, quince, flowers, and wallflower.
 Finally, these Chinon wines have a rounded mouthfeel.
 They are both supple and fresh.
-Wine tourism to better understand the Chinon appellation.
-Are you looking for a good place to buy Chinon wines?
+Wine tourism to better understand the Chinon appellation Looking for a good place to buy Chinon wines?
 Why not visit a vineyard?
-Take the opportunity to learn more about this exceptional wine.
-At Domaine Dozon, you'll learn a great deal about this product from the Indre-et-Loire region.
-You'll find this estate in the locality of Saut au Loup in Ligré, on the left bank of the Vienne River.
-The owner will explain the different processes involved in producing exceptional Chinon wines.
-Also, visit Domaine Pierre Sourdais in Cravant-les-Côteaux.
-The winemakers will introduce you to the transformation of Cabernet Franc into this emblematic regional wine.
-And at the end of your visit, don't leave without purchasing some Chinon wines.
-Don't hesitate to ask which dishes best pair with your purchases.
-For your information, pink wines are perfect accompaniments to charcuterie.
-Red wines go ideally with red meats in sauce, such as veal stew or rabbit stew.
-Finally, white wines are delicious with fish dishes like monkfish.
+Take the opportunity to learn more about this extraordinary wine.
+At Domaine Dozon, you’ll learn a great deal about this product from Indre-et-Loire.
+You’ll find this estate in the hamlet of Saut au Loup in Ligré, on the left bank of the Vienne River.
+The owner will explain the various processes used to produce exceptional Chinon wines.
+Also be sure to visit Cravant-les-Côteaux at the Pierre Sourdais estate.
+The winemakers will introduce you to the process of transforming Cabernet Franc into this iconic regional wine.
+And at the end of your visit, don’t leave without purchasing some Chinon wines.
+Feel free to ask which dishes pair best with your selections.
+As a general guide, rosés are perfect with charcuterie.
+Reds pair ideally with red meats in sauce, such as veal aillade or rabbit chasseur.
+Finally, whites are best enjoyed with fish dishes like monkfish.